SleptBear/Plate-Pal/README.md

 # About Plate-Pal

-Plate-Pal is a web application inspired by Yelp.
+Plate Pal is a web application inspired by Yelp.
 It allows users to search for businesses, view business pages, leave reviews and ratings.
-[Click here to visit YelpClone's live site](insert link here).
+[Click here to visit Plate Pal's live site](https://plate-pal.onrender.com/).

 <br>